danmacklin/erlang_cep/README.md

 Each Window implements a Row and Reduce Function in javascript.

-The Row Function is used to match rows.
+The Row Function is used to match rows making sure that only data which matches is added to the window.

 The Reduce Function is used to aggregate matched rows.

-A good example would be a Stock Market Data Feed, where a Row Function would be used to match stock for a particular symbol, price and volume.
+A good example would be a Stock Market Data Feed.
+A Row Function would be used to match stock for a particular symbol, price and volume.
 The Reduce Function might then be used to calculate the average sale price of all matched items.